fmanea/ConnextRouterTrack/README.md

 # Router Track Proposals

 Router Track participants will have the possibility to send proposals to build various tools for the Router community, that will improve the Router experience.
-Head out to "proposals" directory within this repository and create a .md file with your discord handle, an example of a file would be: "flavian | bwarelabs.com#1898.md".
+Head out to "proposals" directory within this repository and create a .md file with your github handle, an example of a file would be: "fmanea.md".

+The content of the file should contain the discord handle of the participant (or if it's a group of people working on a big feature, their discord handles).
-The content of the file should contain any kind of proposal that you would want to build.
+Also, the content of the file should contain any kind of proposal that you would want to build.

+> Note: `We will accept pull requests only if the .md file matches the github handle`

 # Router Track Submissions

-Head out to "submissions" directory within this repository and create a .md file with your discord handle, an example of a file would be: "flavian | bwarelabs.com#1898.md".
+Head out to "submissions" directory within this repository and create a .md file with your Github handle, an example of a file would be: "fmanea.md".

+The content of the file should contain the discord handle of the participant (or if it's a group of people working on a big feature, their discord handles).
-The content of the file should contain all the submissions and work that a Router track participant has made.
+Also. all the submissions and work that a Router track participant has made should be written in that file.

+> Note: `We will accept pull requests only if the .md file matches the github handle`

 # Router Track Missions